microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Long-running action operation not related to a resource

-When an long-running action operation is not related to a specific resource (a batch operation is one example), another approach is needed.
+When a long-running action operation is not related to a specific resource (a batch operation is one example), another approach is needed.

 This type of LRO should be initiated with a PUT method on a URL that represents the operation to be performed,